 • December 10, 2020 (5:30pm - 6:30pm)

-The first club meeting will be an introduction to the contest and this year’s theme.
+The first club meeting of the year will be an introduction to the contest and the year’s theme.
 The remaining meetings will provide students with an opportunity to ask questions about their research or the contest rules.

 Topics will include how to write a thesis statement, where to find reliable primary sources, tips for analyzing primary and secondary sources, how to create a strong annotated bibliography, and more!

 *If a student is unable to attend a club meeting via Zoom link, please reach out to us by email at or phone (941) 749-7165.

 We are happy to provide information and materials from the meeting.*

 Please note: We've Changed Our Name!
 Manatee History Fair is now Manatee History Day!

 The Manatee History Day Club is led by staff members of Manatee Village Historical Park.

 Manatee History Day is the local affiliate of the National History Day (NHD) program.
 Every year National History Day frames students’ research within a historical theme.
 The theme is chosen for the broad application to world, national, or state history and its relevance to ancient history or to the more recent past.
 The theme for 2021 is Communication in History: The Key to Understanding.
 The intentional selection of the theme for NHD is to provide an opportunity for students to push past the antiquated view of history as mere facts & dates and drill down into historical content to develop perspective and understanding.